 One area where I had always struggled with was finding a simple and quick way to sketch out my product ideas.
 I used PowerPoint, Word, Google Docs, but they never really worked effectively.
-Often times my original notes would grow in a bloated morass of detailed thoughts about features, customers, marketing, partnerships, technologies, etc. There was no structure.
+Often times my original notes would grow into a bloated morass of detailed thoughts about features, customers, marketing, partnerships, technologies, etc. There was no structure.
 Worst of all, if I wanted to share them with someone, I’d have to spend time figuring out how to translate them into something readable, since no one would be able to decipher my chicken scratch.

-Before writing a requirements doc or business case, what I really wanted was a way to not only quickly capture my product idea in a structured manner, but also use the same format to share it with others to elicit feedback.
+Before writing a requirements doc or business case, what I really wanted was a way to not only quickly capture a product idea in a structured manner, but also use the same format to share it with others to elicit feedback.

 So you can imagine my delight when I came across Alex Osterwalder’s Business Model Canvas several years ago.

 What’s great about it is since it’s a single page, one can quickly jot down the basics of any business model, and it’s easy to share and more likely to get read than a PowerPoint deck or a Word doc.
-The single page also forces brevity: there isn’t a lot of space for a laundry list of features – you need to distill down your idea to its most essential building blocks.
+The single page also forces brevity: there isn’t a lot of space for a laundry list of features – you need to distil down your idea to its most essential building blocks.

 Love at first sight, I started trying to use it for my products.
 But I ran into a few challenges.
-I found that while it does a good job capturing the key elements of a business, it’s not as customer focused as I would have liked, because there was no place to capture the customer problems I was trying to solve, or identify potential early adopters.
+I found that while it does a good job capturing the key elements of a business, it’s not as customer focused as I would have liked because there was no place to capture the customer problems I was trying to solve or identify potential early adopters.
 There was also no place to capture my envisioned solution, and I often got confused between Channels and Customer Relationships.